Leaf Collection Help

 The City needs your help with smooth leaf collections

 The large number of trees in Royal Oak makes leaf collection a major task.
-To make it happen, the City uses 12 dump trucks, two sweepers, a front-end loader with a clam bucket and two sewer vacuum trucks with crews working long hours to cover the 212 miles of streets twice during the pickup season.
+To make it happen, the City uses 13 dump trucks, two sweepers, and a front-end loader with a clam bucket with crews working long hours to cover the 212 miles of streets twice during the pickup season.

 The City has to wait until late October to begin the process to make sure most of the leaves are down.
 Since the schedule is very tight, we need all the help we can get from our residents.

 Royal Oak will post signs in neighborhoods when leaf-vacuuming trucks make their rounds.
 The signs will be placed on neighborhood streets, just off major thoroughfares, notifying residents that leaf pickup will be in the neighborhood the following day.
 The signs ask residents to park cars off the streets because cars at curbside can slow down the trucks and make it impossible to pick up leaves in front of the residence where the car is parked.